Blastocoel: In mammals

-After fertilization, the zygote undergoes mitotic divisions during rotational cleavage resulting in daughter cells known as blastomeres until they are at the 16-cell stage called the morula.
-The morula is a solid ball of cells that has a small group of internal cells surrounded by a larger group of external cells.
-Following further cleavages and compaction the blastomeres undergo cellular differentiation that gives rise to an internal group of cells called the inner cell mass, (also embryoblast) and an external layer of surrounding cells known as trophoblasts.
+After fertilization, the zygote undergoes several rounds of cleavage divisions forming daughter cells known as blastomeres.
+At the 8- or 16-cell stage, the embryo undergoes compaction and forms the morula.
+Eventually, the morula is a solid ball of cells that has a small group of internal cells surrounded by a larger group of external cells.
+Then blastomeres undergo cellular differentiation with internal cells adopting the inner cell mass fate and the external layer becoming trophectoderm.
 The inner cell mass will go on to become the actual embryo.
-The external, surrounding cells develop into the trophoblast cells.
-At this stage there is no cavity within the morula; the embryo is still a ball of dividing cells.
-In a process called cavitation, the trophoblast cells secrete fluid into the morula to create a blastocoel, the fluid-filled cavity.
-The membranes of the trophoblast cells contain sodium (Na+) pumps, Na+/K+- ATPase and Na+/H+ exchangers, that pump sodium into the centrally forming cavity.
-The accumulation of sodium pulls in water osmotically, creating and enlarging the blastocoel.
+The external, surrounding cells develop into trophoblast cells, which only contribute to extra-embryonic tissues.
+At this stage there is no lumen within the embryo.
+In a process called cavitation, trophectoderm cells transport fluid into the embryo to create a blastocoel, the fluid-filled lumen.
+The membranes of the trophectoderm cells contain sodium (Na+) pumps, Na+/K+- ATPase and Na+/H+ exchangers, that pump sodium into the embryo.
 The oviduct cells stimulate these trophoblast sodium pumps as the fertilized egg travels down the fallopian tube towards the uterus.
-As the embryo further divides, the blastocoel expands and the inner cell mass is positioned on one side of the trophoblast cells forming a mammalian blastula, called a blastocyst.
+The accumulation of sodium pulls in water through osmosis.
+The accumulation of water breaks open cell-cell contacts via hydraulic fracturing.
+To form a single lumen, the fluid from multiple water pockets collects into a single entity in process akin to Ostwald ripening.
+The blastocoel further expands and the inner cell mass becomes positioned on one side of the trophoblast cells forming a mammalian blastula, called a blastocyst.
+The axis formed by the inner cell mass and the blastocoel is the first axis of symmetry of mammalian embryo and determines its attachment point to the uterus.